sdoro/phycomp/lego/BT.md

 [bluetooth]#
 ```

-Exit out of bluetoothctl and use rfcomm to create a /dev/rfcomm0 device:
+Exit out of bluetoothctl and use rfcomm to create a /dev/rfcomm0 device (serial):

 ```
 $ sudo rfcomm bind 0 40:BD:32:46:9D:3F